melvic-ybanez/archia/README.md

 Even if you didn't have much Elasticsearch knowledge, Elasticsearch queries you have googled should be easily convertible into Archia's DSL.

+**Note**: This project's first and upcoming release is still work-in-progress.
+_Contributions are welcome_.

 ### Why do we need this DSL?
 Off the top of my head:
 * **Type-safety**.
 Most of the values are type-checked.